AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/index.md

 {"access_token":"asdf...1234","token_type":"bearer","expires_in":86399}
 ```

-Save the `access_token` string from this response to use in the next step.

 ### 2. Call the Firefly Generate Images API

 Next, call the [Firefly Generate Images API](./api/image_generation/V3/) with the `access_token` and `CLIENT_ID`: